nik09877/CS_Vault_Personal_Notes/Work/TCS/InstaBiz UK/Learning/Flutter.md

 # Introduction
+- use `ctrl + space` to check all the parameters of a Widget.
 - Widgets describe what the view should look like given the current configuration and state
 - Material is a conceptual piece of paper on which the UI appears.
 - Flutter provides a number of widgets that help you build apps that follow Material Design.
 A Material app starts with the [`MaterialApp`](https://api.flutter.dev/flutter/material/MaterialApp-class.html) widget, which builds a number of useful widgets at the root of your app, including a [`Navigator`](https://api.flutter.dev/flutter/widgets/Navigator-class.html), which manages a stack of widgets identified by strings, also known as “routes”.
 The `Navigator` lets you transition smoothly between screens of your application.